darinz/ML/practice-1/p2/solution_p2.md

 - **(b)** Linear function can output values outside [0,1]
 - **(c)** and **(d)** Log functions don't output probabilities

-**3. Two realtors are creating machine learning models to predict house costs based on house traits (i.e. house size, neighborhood, school district, etc.) trained on the same set of houses, using the same model hyperparameters.
+**Problem 3.
+Two realtors are creating machine learning models to predict house costs based on house traits (i.e. house size, neighborhood, school district, etc.) trained on the same set of houses, using the same model hyperparameters.
 Realtor A includes 30 different housing traits in their model.
 Realtor B includes 5 traits in their model.
 Which of the following outcomes is most likely?**
 *   (a) Realtor B's model has higher variance and lower bias than Realtor A's model
 *   (b) Realtor A's model has higher variance than Realtor B's model and without additional information, we cannot know which model has a higher bias
 *   (c) Realtor A's model has higher variance and lower bias than Realtor B's model